DKPLM: Decomposable Knowledge-enhanced Pre-trained Language Model for Natural Language Understanding: Related Work

 \section{Related Work}

 In this section, we briefly summarize the related work on the following two aspects: PLMs and KEPLMs.

-\textbf{PLMs.} Recently, a variety of PLMs have been proposed to learn contextual representations.
-BERT~\cite{DBLP:conf/naacl/DevlinCLT19} (as well as its robustly optimized version RoBERTa~\cite{DBLP:journals/corr/abs-1907-11692}) is the most representative work.
-Following BERT, many PLMs have been proposed to further improve performance in various NLP tasks.
+\textbf{PLMs.} Following BERT ~\cite{DBLP:conf/naacl/DevlinCLT19}, many PLMs have been proposed to further improve performance in various NLP tasks.
 We summarize the recent studies, specifically focusing on three techniques, including self-supervised pre-training, model architectures and multi-task learning.
 To improve the model's semantic understanding, several approaches extend BERT by employing novel token-level and sentence-level pre-training tasks.
 Notable PLMs include Baidu-ERNIE \cite{DBLP:journals/corr/abs-1904-09223}, StructBERT \cite{DBLP:conf/iclr/0225BYWXBPS20} and spanBERT \cite{DBLP:journals/tacl/JoshiCLWZL20}.
 Other models boost the performance by changing the internal encoder architectures.
 For example, XLNet \cite{DBLP:conf/nips/YangDYCSL19} utilizes Transformer-XL \cite{dai2019transformer} to encoder long sequences by permutation in language tokens.
 Sparse self-attention \cite{cui2019fine} replaces the self-attention mechanism with more interpretable attention units.
 Yet other PLMs such as MT-DNN \cite{DBLP:conf/acl/LiuHCG19} combine self-supervised pre-training with supervised learning to improve the performance of various GLUE tasks \cite{DBLP:conf/iclr/WangSMHLB19}.

 \textbf{KEPLMs.} As plain PLMs are only pre-trained on large-scale unstructured corpora, they lack the language understanding abilities of important entities.
 Hence, KEPLMs use structured knowledge to enhance the language understanding abilities of PLMs.
 We summary recent KEPLMs grouped into the following three types: